nikita9604/Piano-Note-Recognition/README.md

   - Frequency > Middle C octave range - It divides the input frequency by 2 and goes through the same process but now it divides by 2 instead of multiplying.

   - Frequency ~ Middle C octave range - It determines what pitch it is based on some accepted ranges/values for pitches and return the pitch.
-Finally, the program returns the pitch and the octave above or below the middle C octave.
-(Positive for octaves above, negative for octaves below).
+Finally, the program returns the pitch and the octave above or below the middle C octave. <I><B>(Positive for octaves above, negative for octaves below)</B>.</I>

 ### Conclusion